DopamineDriven/wcd/README.md

 # Windy City Devs LLC

+## Extensions to Install
+- vscode-styled-components
+- styled-components-snippets

 ## Getting Started with Next
 - `pages` dir is required
     - indicates to Next framework where app pages are located